 The N.C.
-REAL ID will soon make it more convenient for you when you need to board a commercial airplane or visit a military base or other federal facility.
+REAL ID will make it more convenient when you need to board a commercial airplane or visit a military base or other federal facility.

-Beginning in 2020, federal agencies will enforce tougher security standards at airport check-ins and federal buildings, military installations and nuclear facilities.
+Beginning in 2020, federal agencies will enforce tougher security standards at airport check-ins, federal buildings, military installations and nuclear sites.

 The N.C.
-REAL ID is just like your traditional license or ID but has a gold star endorsement at the top.
+REAL ID is just like your traditional license or ID but has a gold star at the top.
 Driver licenses and IDs without a gold star are noted "Not for Federal Identification."

 Getting an N.C.
 REAL ID

 Getting an N.C.
-REAL ID driver license or ID card costs the same as any other license or ID, and the process is similar.
-Simply go to your nearest N.C.
-Division of Motor Vehicles driver license office with documentation that proves:
+REAL ID driver license or ID card costs the same as getting any other license or ID for the first time:

 To confirm identity and residency under the federal law, NCDMV scans these documents and permanently and securely stores them in your DMV record.